Check dependencies for requirement

 Plans for future changes (in the order of priority):

 - Make Vostok an even more exciting place to be.
-Some unique items can only be found here.

 - Make it so that there are certain rules to when SMG's can be in the secondary slot, for instance only if they don't have certain attachments.